-Healthcare-associated infections, or HAIs, are infections acquired during the course of receiving medical care, and can include, but are not limited to, infections of the blood, urinary tract, lungs, skin, and surgical sites.
+Healthcare-associated infections, or HAIs, are infections acquired during the course of receiving medical care.
+These infections can include, but are not limited to, infections of the blood, urinary tract, lungs, skin, and surgical sites.

-How can I prevent getting an HAI when I go to a healthcare facility?
+How can I prevent getting an healthcare-associated infection when I go to a healthcare facility?

 What do I do if someone at home has MRSA?

 What do I do if someone at work has MRSA?